amyjko/user-interface-software-and-technology/chapters/text.md

 * The vast majority of techniques focus on speed and accuracy, and not on the other experiential factors in text entry, such as comfort or accessibility.
 * There are many text entry methods that are inefficient, and yet ubiquitious (e.g., QWERTY); adoption therefore isn't purely a function of speed and accuracy, but many other factors in society and history.

 As the world continues to age, and computing moves into every context of our lives, text entry will have to adapt to these shifting contexts and abilities.
-For example, we will have to figure out how to efficiently enter text in augmented and virtual realities, which may require require more sophisticated and efficient ways of correcting errors in speech recognition.
+For example, we will have to design new ways of efficiently entering text in augmented and virtual realities, which may require more sophisticated ways of correcting errors from speech recognition.
 Therefore, while text entry may _seem_ like a well-explored area of user interfaces, every new interface we invent demands new forms of text input.